chrisnoonan98675/site/xl-testview/how-to/create-a-custom-test-results-parser.markdown

 ### Writing a performance test results parser

-**Note:** Performance result parsers will be changed in the upcoming releases, we will not guarantee backwards compatability at this time.
+**Note:** Performance result parsers will be changed in the upcoming releases, we will not guarantee backwards compatibility at this time.

 Writing a performance test results parser is much alike writing a functional test result parser.
 In this case, the useful functions are located in the `performance.parser` module.